Xylambda/toydiff/README.md

 ```

 ## Tests
-To run test, you must install the library as a `developer`.
+To run tests you must install the library as a `developer`.

 ```bash
 cd avagrad/